susam/texme/README.md

     code as Markdown.
 The Markdown parser returns a rendered HTML.

- 3. The rendered HTML is then unmasked, that is, all mask literals in the rendered HTML are subsituted with the original LaTeX snippets.
+ 3. The rendered HTML is then unmasked, that is, all mask literals in the rendered HTML are substituted with the original LaTeX snippets.

  4. At this point, TeXMe rendering is complete.
 Now TeXMe invokes MathJax to render all LaTeX content in the HTML obtained from